db0htc/gyroheadtracker/README.md

 The above board is bluetooth capable, enabling a wireless version, but the bluetooth interface for mice is a bit weird and i didn't like it

+due to the nature of geometry, the tracking follows a rotational path on a flat surface, so you will get more speed in the center of the screen, but slightly more accuracy and less speed on the edges of the screen.
+If you have a curved monitor, this is a non issue except on the vertical axis.
+You might not notice the effect when you edit the variables for mouse control vs head tracking

+the following picture is how i made mine (STL file included)

 ![alt text](https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg "example of mounting") https://github.com/db0htc/gyroheadtracker/blob/main/TrackerMount.jpg